When should you visit your doctor during pregnancy?

 Through the course of pregnancy, there are visits scheduled at regular 3-4 weekly intervals in the early part and as frequent as weekly towards delivery.
 Every such visit has a specific purpose.
 We discuss your symptoms, note some points on examination, review the investigations, order some tests and give you a general idea of how it's going medically.

-Every practitioner has a plan for scheduled visits in pregnancy and it may vary slightly from one to another, though generally the visits are 3-4 weekly in the first 6 months, 2 weekly from the 7th month onwards and weekly in the last 4 weeks prior to the expected date of delivery.
-Stick to the plan your doctor suggests as it is easier and safer, and there are less chances that something important may be missed.
+Every practitioner has a plan for scheduled visits in pregnancy and it may vary slightly from one to another, though generally, the visits are 3-4 weekly in the first 6 months, 2 weekly from the 7th month onwards, and weekly in the last 4 weeks prior to the expected date of delivery.
+Stick to the plan your doctor suggests as it is easier and safer, and there are fewer chances that something important may be missed.

 2. Special visits, for any discomfort you may be feeling out of the ordinary